Diffusion-driven pattern formation in an opinion dynamical network model: Model

 where $\alpha$ and $\beta$ represent the rates of flipping from opinion X to Y or Y to X, respectively, and $\gamma$ is the rate at which agents change their opinion in triple interactions.
-The case of binary interactions does not have an impact on the mass action equation and is therefore implicitly included without appearing in Eqs. \ref{eq:local_dynamics} (Appendix \ref{appendix_1}).
+The case of binary interactions does not have an impact on the mass action equation and is therefore implicitly included without appearing in Eq. \ref{eq:local_dynamics} (Appendix \ref{appendix_1}).

 We now consider a setting where agents occasionally migrate to a different community.
 Following a common ecological approach, the rate of departure from a node is assumed to be proportional to the number of links of that community.
 The network structure is described by the adjacency matrix $\textbf{A}$ where $A_{ij}=1$ if node $i$ and node $j$ are coupled by diffusion and $0$ otherwise.
 Links are bidirectional and lossless.
-Considering this, we can extend Eqs. \ref{eq:local_dynamics} to
+Equation \ref{eq:local_dynamics} is thus extended to

-where $k_i$ is the degree of node $i$ and $\mu_X$ and $\mu_Y$ are the diffusion rates of $X$ and $Y$, respectively.
+where $k_i$ is the degree of node $i$ and $\mu_X$ and $\mu_Y$ are the diffusion rates of X and Y, respectively.

-Numerical integration of Eqs. \ref{eq:network_dynamics} for a six node network structure shows that under certain conditions the dynamics lead to the formation of spatial patterns where the opinions are distributed heterogeneously across the network (Fig. \ref{fig:opinion_model_2}).
+Numerical integration of Eq. \ref{eq:network_dynamics} shows that under certain conditions the dynamics lead to the formation of spatial patterns where the opinions are distributed heterogeneously across the network (Fig. \ref{fig:opinion_model_1}).

 In the following, we analytically derive the conditions under which spatial patterns occur and show how the specific structure of the model can be used to derive the reciprocal impacts of the network properties and the dynamical process on the opinion formation.